codedellemc/machine/kubernetes-rexray/README.md

   docker-machine ssh k8 "curl -sSL https://dl.bintray.com/emccode/rexray/install | sh -s staged"
   ```

 3. Create a REX-Ray configuration file. *There are two fields that are cirtical to change!*  Make sure to present a valid path by replacing `user` under the `volumePath` parameter.
 Also make sure to update the `localMachineOrId` with the name of the docker-machine, in this case we deployed a machine with `k8` so no change was necessary.
+Note: See REX-Ray storage [configuration](http://emccode.github.io/rexray/user-guide/storage-providers/) documentation for information on configurin other storage platforms.
+This would be useful to leverage any of REX-Ray's storage drivers in use cases outside of this Docker Machine demo

    ```bash
     docker-machine ssh k8 "sudo mkdir -p /etc/rexray && sudo tee -a /etc/rexray/config.yml << EOF